gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

       - [ ] Removes the connection
       - [ ] Logs out of the cluster
 - State restoration from disk
-   - [ ] Verify that the app asks about restoring the previous tabs when launched and restores them properly.
+   - [ ] Verify that the app asks about restoring previous tabs when launched and restores them properly.
    - [ ] Verify that the app opens with the cluster that was active when you closed the app.
    - [ ] Verify that the app remembers size & position after restart.